 You may think of schools as being the only administrators of awards.
 However, there are many other kinds of institutions and groups that provide and facilitate scholarships.
 Sometimes you have to apply directly to these organizations, not your school.
-Examples of administrators include governments, trade unions, companies, corporations and individuals.
-The scholarship administrator is the person who knows about the scholarship and is able to answer your questions about the eligibility requirements and application process.
+Examples of administrators include governments, trade unions, companies, foundations, corporations and individuals.
+The scholarship administrator is the person who knows about the scholarship and is able to answer all your questions about the eligibility requirements and application process.

 Scholarship administrators respond at various times.
 In some cases, the scholarship administrator may provide a timeline or schedule of when the winners will be announced.
 If the information is not available, feel free to be proactive and reach out to the scholarship administrator to confirm the next steps.